Welcome to Reception

 The Early Years curriculum focusses on the development of young minds.
 Children are taught through fun filled topics that stimulate the imagination and curiosity of our young learners.
 Our teachers plan a topic based curriculum and activities and learning questions are often driven by children's interests and include both child intiated learning as well as adult led activities.
 In addition, children have the opportunity to explore both indoors and out!
 For more information, please scroll down.

 The relationship between home and school is a crucial aspect of your childs educational journey.
-We send letters via Parent Mail, updates via Tapestry and regularly update our website to keep you fully informed.
+We send letters via MCAS, updates via Tapestry and regularly update our website to keep you fully informed.
 In addition, our staff are approachable and are eager to get to know you as well as your children.
 If you would like to speak to your child's teacher they are usually available at the start of the day, the end of the day or you can arrange a meeting with them for a time to suit you both.
 You can contact the school via telephone and/ or email.

 Who's Who in EYFS (Reception)?